apiel/zicBox/CONTRIBUTE.md

-# 40 Contribute to zicBox
+# 60 Contribute to zicBox

 🚧 **Help Wanted**: Whether you're a coder, designer, maker, or musician, your contributions are more than welcome!

+In addition to making your own zicBox build, you can take part in developing and improving the existing ecosystem.
+Contributions can range from hardware optimizations, firmware enhancements, and UI/UX improvements to documentation and testing.
+The project thrives on collaboration and shared experimentation.

 The best way to get started is to reach out on the [Discord thread](https://discord.gg/65HTx7z9qg), let's have a quick chat and figure out how you can jump in.
 Don't be shy, there are plenty of ways to get involved, no matter your background or experience.